stmdb/stmdb/README.md

 data objects.
 In a typical transactional memory system, previous versions of data objects are garbage collected when they are no longer referenced.
 STMDB stores this entire history in durable storage (or it will.
 Currently the entire history is stored in memory).
-The STMDB API allows the querying of data objects at any point or interval in time.

 #### TODO List